ava-labs/avalanche-docs/docs/tooling/avalanche-cli.md

 :::

 The `node ssh` command execute a given command using ssh on all nodes in the cluster.
-If no command is given, just prints the ssh cmdLine to be used to connect to each node.
+If no command is given, just prints the ssh command line to be used to connect to each node.

 **Usage:**